 After this, continue to discover Paleik's Ava-style temples that have been abandoned and covered by jungle, this is a really atmospheric site that few tourists get to see.
 On the drive back to Mandalay, stop at some small villages for a short walk before returning to the city around midday.
 The afternoon is then yours to spend as you please.

-Here the second half of your holiday begins as you start adventuring on Thai soil.
-You will be met by a guide after lunch for a tour of the many beautiful temples around Chiang Mai.
+Today the second half of your holiday begins as you start adventuring on Thai soil.
+You can spend this morning relaxing at your hotel and after lunch you will be met by a guide for a tour of the many beautiful temples around Chiang Mai.

 Start with a visit to the town centre, then hop on a pedal-powered trishaw to explore the old town where you'll stop at the Three Kings Monument on the way to Wat Phra Singh, one of the city's most revered temples.
 See the various buildings in the compound, admire its ancient Buddha image and hear about its 700-year history.
 Then continue on foot to Wat Chedi Luang and finally pass through Chiang Mai's silver district to see Wat Sri Suphan, a temple made from ornate silver.